MazX0p/MazX0p2.github.io/_posts/2023-11-18-Haboob Blue CTF 2023.md

 ## SAM Dump Attempt

-Attempts to dump the Security Account Manager (SAM) for the password, ans tried to used in the zip folder but no look.
+Attempts to dump the Security Account Manager (SAM) for the password, tried to used cracked passowrd to unzip the zip folder but no lock.

 ![image](https://github.com/MazX0p/MazX0p2.github.io/assets/54814433/aba4bdb2-f13e-4ce7-9252-f9faa3b78f5b)